DataDog/integrations-core/docs/developer/base/basics.md

 If you wish to ignore the namespace for any reason, you can append an optional Boolean `raw=True` to each submission:

 ```python
 self.gauge('test', 1.23, tags=['foo:bar'], raw=True)

 ...
 ```

 You submitted a gauge metric named `test` with a value of `1.23` tagged by `foo:bar` ignoring the namespace.

 ## Check Initializations

-In the AgentCheck class, there is a useful property called `check_initializations`, which you can use to execute functions that are called once before the first check executes.
+In the AgentCheck class, there is a useful property called `check_initializations`, which you can use to execute functions that are called once before the first check run.
 You can fill up `check_initializations` with instructions in the `__init__` function of an integration.
 For example, you could use it to parse configuration information before running a check.
 Listed below is an example with Airflow:

 ```python
 class AirflowCheck(AgentCheck):
     def __init__(self, name, init_config, instances):
         super(AirflowCheck, self).__init__(name, init_config, instances)